 Bangkok is home to more than 50 rooftop bars, each with their own unique vibe and draw.

-You’ll find rooftop bars with DJs, global fusion taps, and an approachable vibe and menu as well as super luxe establishments with strict dress code policies and only the highest quality spirits.
+You’ll find rooftop bars with DJs, global fusion taps, and approachable vibes and menus, as well as super luxe establishments with strict dress code policies and only the highest quality spirits.
 Bangkok truly has a rooftop bar for every style and budget.

 Well, I should clarify that I say budget loosely because, in general, rooftop bars will be on the expensive side (at least for Thailand).
 There’s a range when it comes to rooftop bars, but if you’re on a tight backpacker’s budget, this may be an activity you want to skip.

-Insider Tip: Whichever you choose, we’d recommend getting there to catch sunset, as it is pretty spectacular watching the city transform from glowy orange to a twinkling city of lights.
+Insider Tip: Whichever you choose, we’d recommend getting there to catch sunset, as it is pretty spectacular watching the city transform from glowy orange to a twinkling sea of lights.

 We’ve been to both Sky Bar and the Penthouse Bar + Grill at the Park Hyatt, and we had pretty different experiences.